electric-gold/EG32/README.md

 Switching weapons | **SCROLL, NUMPAD** | ✅ v0.24
 Crouching | **LEFT CTRL** | ⚠️ v0.24
 Focusing | **MOUSE1** | ❌ N/A
+## Credits
+___
+I'd like to thank the ROLVe Community and Riot Games for inspiring me to merge your games.
+Also, this game will be free!
+I am NOT making you pay for anything.
+There might be in-game purchasing, but that's it.
+All up to you.